Dog Diarrhea – Causes and Solution For Diarrhea in Dogs

 In case you’re wondering why I got around to writing this… last week Bunk had diarrhea.
 I am of course smitten over him and was freaking out.
 Banfield was closed until the next morning and I had to do something soon to stop this soupy-smelly mess.
 Immediately I started looking online for homemade remedies to try to solve this matter.

 Dog diarrhea is a pretty common sickness that can happen to a dog.
 It is the same as humans.
 I think every dog has diarrhea at least once in his or her lifetime.
 In order for you as the dog owner to understand how to treat the diarrhea, it is important to find out what kind of dog diarrhea you are dealing with and what is the cause.

 Diarrhea can be classified into two different kinds.
 One is called acute diarrhea and the other is called chronic diarrhea.

 Acute Dog Diarrhea

-Acute dog diarrhea is the more common one, which we can see in dogs.
-This is when a dog has diarrhea for a couple of days and then stop.
+Acute dog diarrhea is the more common type of diarrhea, which we can see in dogs.
+This is when a dog has diarrhea for a couple of days and then stops.
 This is usually a healthy, healing process and not a disease.
 Don’t be alarmed if your dog is acting reasonably well.
 This healing reaction should be supported, using our suggestions, not inhibited by the use of antibiotics or over the counter drugs designed to stop diarrhea.